-Significant accounting policies are described in note 4 of the Corporation's financial statements.
+Material accounting policies are described in note 5 of the Corporation's amended and restated financial statements.

 At the date of authorization of this MD&A, certain new standards, and amendments to existing standards have been published by the International Accounting Standards Board ("IASB").
 Information on those expected to be relevant to the Corporation's financial statements is provided below.